Hear that? It’s the scintillating sound of Nashville’s live music venues beckoning you to a performance you’ll never forget.

 Capacity: 200

-This staple also located on the “Rock Block” was originally a popular dive bar and pool hall called Amy’s before it reverted to a venue.
-Self-described as offering “no-nonsense digs,” this dive bar has an electric vibe with past performers including The Flaming Lips, The Black Crowes, REM, and more.
+This staple also located on the “Rock Block” was originally a popular dive bar and pool hall called Amy’s before it became a venue.
+Self-described as offering “no-nonsense digs,” this spot has an electric vibe with some past performers including The Flaming Lips, The Black Crowes, and REM.

 The 5 Spot | 1006 Forest Ave.